Active Plan HRA

 How Is My Active Plan HRA Funded?

-How Do I Access the HRA?
+How Do I Access my HRA?

-The Active Plan HRA is accessible to eligible members through a debit card administered by WEX, which eligible participants can use to pay for covered medical expenses.
+The Active Plan HRA is accessible to eligible members through a debit card administered by WEX, which eligible participants can use to pay for covered expenses.
 IMPORTANT: The debit card won’t automatically be sent to you.
 You must visit the member portal and register for it.
 Once you receive the debit card from WEX, the Active Plan HRA administrator, activate it and then you can start using it.

 What Happens if I Lose My Card?

-Call the SASMI HRA Help Line at 800-858-0354 to request a replacement card.
+Call the SASMI HRA Help Line at 800-858-0354 to request a replacement card or request one using the mobile app.

-If you are a participant in the Sheet Metal Workers National Health Fund (Locals 5, 54, 67, 214, 399, 435) the employees of CI Metal Fabrication, or Locals 85 and 15, an HRA debit card is unavailable to you.
+If you are a participant in Locals 5, 15, 54, 67, 85, 214, 399, or 435, an HRA debit card is not available to you.

 Can I Still Use the HRA if an HRA Debit Card Is Unavailable to Me?

-• Pay for your prescriptions as you currently do and submit your claim to your insurance carrier.
+- Pay for your prescriptions as you currently do and submit your claim to your insurance carrier.
 When you receive your Explanation of Benefits (EOB), use the SASMI/WEX HCRA mobile app to upload the EOB so that you can receive reimbursement.

-• If you shop for eligible over-the-counter items, you’ll need to upload your itemized receipt through the app to receive reimbursement.
+- If you shop for eligible over-the-counter items, you’ll need to upload your itemized receipt through the app to receive reimbursement.

-• Download the SASMI/HCRA app on the App Store or Google Play and use it to manage your HRA and get reimbursed.
+- Download the SASMI/HCRA app on the App Store or Google Play and use it to manage your HRA and get reimbursed.

 What Types of Expenses Are Covered?